Topic 9: Plant biology (13 hours)

 - Indole-3-acetic acid (IAA) controls growth at the shoot apex and promotes elongation of cells in the stems of plants

-- IAA is synthesized in the apical meristem and are transported down the stem to promote growth
+- IAA is synthesized in the apical meristem and is transported down the stem to promote growth

 ∑ - Plant shoots respond to the environment by tropisms.